-The second performance characteristic assessed is the moment coefficient of the oscillating airfoil shown in Figure 12.
+The moment coefficient produced from the glaze ice shape of condition G-LWC is shown in Fig. 5d.
 Immediately it is apparent the detrimental effect the ice shape has on the moment coefficient and in particular dynamic stall.
 On the upstroke of the oscillation, the moment coefficient fluctuates at a slight order of magnitude lower than the clean airfoil.
-As the airfoil reaches around 9° and stall occurs there is a severe peak in the moment coefficient causing a strong nose-up moment.
-On the down-stroke of the oscillation as the flow becomes reattached to the surface, the moment coefficient settles and again begins to fluctuate at a much lower order of magnitude.
-This dynamic effect would be extraordinarily difficult for pilots to handle.
+As the airfoil reaches around 9° stall occurs and there is a severe peak in the moment coefficient causing a strong nose-up moment.
+On the down-stroke of the oscillation, as the flow becomes reattached to the surface, the moment coefficient settles and again begins to fluctuate at a lower order of magnitude.